- July 31, 1978

 - Not Active

-Justin Wilson was a racing driver from the United Kingdom who died from head injuries sustained during the IndyCar race at Pocono Raceway in August 2015, at the age 37.
+Justin Wilson was a racing driver from England who died from head injuries sustained during the IndyCar race at Pocono Raceway in August 2015, at the age 37.

 Prior to that accident, he spent eleven seasons in North American open-wheel competitions (Champ Car, IndyCar), scoring seven victories and being the vice-champion in 2006 and 2007.